forta-network/docs/docs/Forta-for-Metamask.md

 Click the Forta Tab in MetaMask: Once you've initiated a transaction, navigate to the Forta tab within the MetaMask transaction window.

-Check the Risk Level: On the Forta tab, you'll see a risk assessment label, either "High Risk" or "Low Risk", which gives you an indication of the potential risk associated with the address.
+Check the Risk Level: On the Forta tab, you'll see a risk assessment label, either `High Risk` or `Low Risk`, which gives you an indication of the potential risk associated with the address.